Cooper Mountain Nature Park

 In the first half of the 20th Century, The Island was the site of Shakespearean plays produced by Reed College, which adjoins the garden.
 But by 1950 the site was largely abandoned and overgrown.
 In that year the Portland Chapter of the American Rhododendron Society established a display and test garden on The Island.
 The area now known as The Peninsula was donated to the garden in 1977 by Portland landscape architect Wallace K. Huntington.
 Volunteers from the Friends of Crystal Springs (the Portland Chapter of The American Rhododendron Society) and the Master Gardeners program now maintain the Garden.

-The garden is often crowded on weekends and Mondays, especially in the spring and summer.
-Visiting from Tuesday through Friday will avoid the worst of the crowds.
+The garden is often crowded, especially on the spring and summer weekends.
+Visiting during the week will avoid the worst of the crowds.
 But even during peak visitation the garden is well worth visiting.
 The colorful foliage makes fall a good time to visit, also.
 And on a winter morning you might have the Garden all to yourself.

 Whether you are a garden lover, birder, photographer, artist, or just looking for a beautiful place to spend some time in, Crystal Springs is a place you’ll love.
 For my money, only the Portland Japanese Garden tops Crystal Springs among Portland area gardens.